v1n337/RSA-Example/README.md

 # RSA-Example
 This is a very small implementation of RSA algorithm in python.
 This program is just for learning purpose.
-Please do NOT use this program for practical purposes.

 keygen.py -- Public and private key generator. enc&dec.py -- Message Encrypter and Decrypter.